Sakura Con 2015

 The winner categories for the contest are listed below.
 All contestants will be judged and could win in any of the following categories:

-Sakura-Con's Karaoke Idol (Best in Show for Vocals and Presentation)
+Sakura-Con's Karaoke Idol (Best in Show for Vocals and Presentation) Best Child Performance

-Best Group Performance
+Best Group Performance Best Vocals Best Stage Presentation

-Winners of the competition receive Petal Points certificates to be used to buy items at the Sakura-Con prize store.
+In addition, all winners of the competition receive Petal Points certificates to be used to buy items at the Sakura-Con prize store.
 Awards will be given to the above winners as significant number of points.
 The number of points won for each winner category will be announced as we approach the date of the convention.
 In addition, winners will receive a plaque or medal for the category they win.

 As a family oriented convention for anime fans of all ages, Sakura-Con has certain standards of behavior which all convention attendees should abide by at all times.
 For more information, please refer to the convention's Policies, Rules of Conduct for the Sakura-Con Convention Period.